 “Abishag Mary” by Frances Rowat

-Abishag Mary, a pirate, came ashore in the midwest.
+Abishag Mary, a pirate, came ashore in the Midwest.
 She has a treasure, and her steps leave wet footprints behind.
 She’s not used to being on land.
 She eventually comes upon a cabin with a suspicious woman.
 The woman had prayed for help, and now Abishag Mary is here.

-“The Red-Headed Dead” by Joe R. Landsdale
+“The Red-Headed Dead” by Joe R. Lansdale

 Reverend Jebediah Mercer is on horseback on a high hill.
 There was a shooting star last night, a face in the clouds this morning, and now black funnels in the sky.
 He knows what’s coming.
 He dashes down the hill, looking for cover.
 He comes upon an empty cabin.
 The storm gets ever closer.